When was Prism Education Center founded?

 What are the pickup and drop off times?

-The after school program starts at 3:00 PM.
+The after-school program starts at 3:00 PM.
 Students can be dropped off between 3:00 PM and 3:30 PM.
-The after school program officially ends at 5:30 PM.
+The after-school program officially ends at 6:00 PM.

 Are meals served at the school?

 Prism Education Center provides breakfast, lunch, and snacks for all students at the center.
 Breakfast, lunch, and snacks are provided as part of a well-balanced nutrition program that integrates fresh fruits and vegetables at each meal.
 Prism uses minimally processed food and whole ingredients in every meal.
 Meals are eaten “family-style” within each classroom in order to facilitate healthy eating habits and preserve the social and cultural aspects of dining.
 Children are welcome to bring their own packed lunches to school.
-However, meals must include protein, one bread, and two fruits and/or vegetables.
-Prism will supplement the meal with the missing components.
-If your child has a food allergies, please provide school with a doctor’s notice, and food program personnel will follow-up to discuss appropriate substitutions.
-Menus are posted each morning to our Facebook page, on our website, and throughout the facility.
+More information on our food program can be found here.

 What curriculum do you use at Prism?

-Prism uses the Core Knowledge Curriculum Sequence as the content standard for all subjects.
-Students at Prism engage a content-rich curriculum that integrates History, Geography, Science, and Art with Mathematics and literacy lessons.
+Prism uses the Core Knowledge Curriculum Sequence as the content standard for all subjects in Kindergarten to 6th grade.
+This sequence articulates the timing and content taught at each respective grade level.
 Prism pulls from numerous curricular resources to meet these standards.

 Do you provide Physical Education for the students?

-Prism integrates physical activity within each day.
-Children spend a one-hour block of time outside each morning, and those in the after school program have an additional 30 minutes in the afternoon.
+Prism integrates physical activity within each day in both formal and informal opportunities.
+In addition to scheduled PE classes for 1st through 12th grade students, children spend a one-hour block of time outside each morning, and those in the after school program have an additional 30 minutes in the afternoon.
 Prism emphasizes structured activity to promote a lifestyle of health and wellness that will last the students well beyond their time at Prism Education Center.
+Running clubs operate before- and after- school in addition to other structured team sports activities.

 Do students wear uniforms at Prism?